heurist-network/miner-release/README.md

 We use a Docker container to run a Large Language Model (LLM) with [Huggingface Text Generation Inference](https://github.com/huggingface/text-generation-inference).
 We don't recommend running the LLM miner on Windows because of the difficulties in setting up Docker on Windows.

+### Prerequisites
-Make sure you have CUDA driver installed.
-We recommend using NVIDIA drivers with CUDA version 12.2 or higher, but other versions should probably work fine.
-Proceed with the following steps.
+- Make sure you have CUDA driver installed.
+We recommend using NVIDIA drivers with CUDA version 12.1 or 12.2.
+Other versions may probably work fine.
+Use `nvidia-smi` command to check CUDA version.
+- You need enough disk space.
+You can find model size in [heurist-models repo](https://github.com/heurist-network/heurist-models/blob/main/models.json).
+Use `df -h` to see available disk space.
+- You must be able to access [HuggingFace](https://huggingface.co/) from internet.

 Note: for LLM miner, only `MINER_ID_0` in `.env` file is used.
 Multi-GPU support will be added in the future.